View the Current Projects page to view the CUGA Annexation or other recent annexation processes.

 Part 4 (169 k) - Economic Analysis; Appendices

-An Urban Growth Area, or UGA, is an area, often outside the city limits, where urban growth is already occurring or is encouraged due to being favorably situated to accommodate population growth.
-In UGAs, land development is supported with sewers and similar public facilities.
-UGAs must be large enough to amply accommodate the 20-year growth projection.
-UGAs should have a close social, economic, and geographic relationship to the city in question.
-Areas outside the UGA must remain rural, forest, and farm land.
-Location inside a UGA does not guarantee annexation, but it is a prerequisite.
-A city may only annex lands within its UGA.
+Potential Annexation Areas, or PAA, is an area, where urban growth is already occurring or is encouraged due to being favorably situated to accommodate population growth.
+In PAAs, land development is supported with sewers and similar public facilities.
+PAAs must be large enough to amply accommodate the 20-year growth projection.
+PAAs should have a close social, economic, and geographic relationship to the city in question.
+Being located within a PAA does not guarantee annexation, but it is a prerequisite.
+A city may only annex lands within its PAA.

-The Bonney Lake Comprehensive Plan Future Land Use Map (available online on our Maps Page) shows the City's UGAs lying just outside the city limits.
-Some UGAs have already been approved by Pierce County.
-The Future Land Use Map may also show UGAs which the City proposes but which Pierce County has not yet approved.
-Bonney Lake's approved and proposed UGAs would help square off the city boundaries.
+The Bonney Lake 2035 Future Land Use Map (available online on our Maps Page) shows the City's PAAs lying just outside the city limits.
+The Future Land Use Map may also show PAAs which the City proposes but which Pierce County has not yet approved.
+Bonney Lake's approved and proposed PAAs would help square off the city boundaries.

 Expansion of Urban Growth Areas